-NAME OF EXHIBITOR MAILING ADDRESS E-Mail TOWN STATE ZIP TEL # EXHIBITOR'S GENDER BIRTHDATE AG E AS OF 1/1/2023 NUMBER OF ANIMALS ENTERE DNUMBER (Including EEDED ENTERED IN THE OPEN SHOW (Separate entry in ShoWorks requir Please note any accommodation dietary restrictions. on the 4-H member re equires to p articipate in this 4-H p orogram including The signatures below signify the Rules and Regulations idento be true and the applicant mealso agrees to participate in all be responsible for their animal igrounds. tified above.
-These si ets the eligibility qual activities and to be pr gnatures als ifications of esent at as o certify the facts cont the Rules and regulati semblies of this 4-H Ac ained in the above ons.
-The applicant tivity.
-Entrants will Signature of 4-H Exhibitor Signatur e of Parent or Guardian Signature of 4-H County Repres sentative/Club Leader Signature of State Office Represe ntative
+NAME OF EXHIBITOR MAILING ADDRESS E-Mail TOWN STATEZI (P TEL# EXHIBITOR'S GENDER BIRTHDATE AGE .
+AS OF 1/1/2024 NUMBER OF ANIMALS ENTERED NUMBER OF (Including ta DED ENTERED IN THE OPEN SHOW (yes (Separate entry in ShoWorks required) Please note any accommodation dietary restrictions. the 4-H member requi res to pa rticipate in this 4-H proo gram including The signatures below signify that the Rules and Regulations identific to be true and the applicant meets also agrees to participate in all act be responsible for their animal incigrounds. ed above.
+These signates the eligibility qualificativities and to be prese tures also itions of t nt at asse certify the facts contain ne Rules and regulations mblies of this 4-H Activit ed in the above s.
+The applicant ty.
+Entrants will Signature of 4-H Exhibitor \$ ignature (of Parent or Guardian Signature of 4-H County Represent tative/Club Leader Siç nature of State Office Representati ive

-\All Signatures MUST be completed before entry will be accepted.
+All Signatures MUST be completed before entry will be accepted.
 ENTRIES are DUE August 20 at the STATE OFFICE.
-YOU MAY OBTAIN ADDITIONAL ENTRY APPLICATIONS FROM YOUR STATE or CLUB LEADER OR ONLINE AT WWW.THEBIGE.COM/AGRICULTURE.
+YOU MAY OBTAIN ADDITIONAL ENTRY APPLICATIONS FROM YOUR STATE CLUB LEADER OR ONLINE AT WWW.THEBIGE.COM/AGRICULTURE.